National Day 2018 and 2019

-The holiday is celebrated annually on December 18, commemorating the inception of the modern state of Qatar in 1878.
-Quatar National Day, also known as Founder’s Day, was established in 2007 by order of the then Crown Prince and Heir Apparent Sheikh Tamim bin Hamad Al Thani.
-Prior to this order, National Day was celebrated on September 3, the date on which Qatar officially gained its independence in 1971.
+Qatar National Day, also known as Founder’s Day, was moved to the 18 December date in 2007 by order of the then Crown Prince and Heir Apparent Sheikh Tamim bin Hamad Al Thani.
+Prior to this order, National Day was celebrated on 3 September, the date on which Qatar officially gained its independence in 1971.

 For the citizens of Qatar, National Day is a day to celebrate the unique history and heritage of the Qatari people and to keep past traditions alive.
-It’s also a day of commemoration and reverence for Sheikh Jassim and the many other people whose sacrifices led Qatar to its unification and eventual independence.
-While the official national holiday falls on December 18, festivals and celebrations often take place throughout the week leading up to National Day.
-The festivities are a great source of national pride for both Qatar residents and expatriates around the world.
+It’s also a day of commemoration and respect for Sheikh Jassim and the many other people whose sacrifices led Qatar to its unification and eventual independence.

 Qatar National Day is celebrated in a number of ways across Qatar, but perhaps the most prominent event is the Darb Al-Saai, which means the “Route of the Messenger.”
 The Darb Al-Saai festivities take place at Al Sadd in the Qatari capital of Doha, and they’re designed to reflect unique aspects of Qatari history.
 The Darb Al-Saai celebrations feature camel and horse riding, falconry, shooting, military displays and other activities of cultural significance.
 Traditional music, art, food and clothing are celebrated during the festivities as well, and the Qatar Tourism Authority offers guided tours to inform visitors of the significance and history of each event.